LunarG/gfxreconstruct/USAGE_android.md

                         (forwarded to replay tool) --screenshot-format FORMAT
                         Image file format to use for screenshot generation.
+                        Available formats are:
+                            bmp         Bitmap file format.
+This is the default format. png         Portable Network Graphics file format.
-                        Available formats are: bmp (forwarded to replay tool) --screenshot-dir DIR  Directory to write screenshots.
-Default is "/sdcard" (forwarded to replay tool) --screenshot-prefix PREFIX
+  --screenshot-dir DIR  Directory to write screenshots.
+Default is "/sdcard"
+                        (forwarded to replay tool) --screenshot-prefix PREFIX